Home » Recipes » Desserts » Pastries

 Butter vs Shortening

 Although I typically use butter instead of shortening for most of my recipes, this recipe is one that needs the shortening.
-The shortening not only makes your dough easier to work with, but it also holds its shape better than butter when cooking it.
+The shortening not only makes the dough easier to work with, but it also holds its shape better than butter when cooking it.

 Because shortening has a higher melting point, it will fry up nicely and does not get soggy like dough made with butter.
 Also, shortening is dairy-free and vegan, so that is another important note.